Hire a Texas BWI lawyer that wins

-Boating while intoxicated (BWI) is almost identical to driving while intoxicated (DWI) in Texas.
-The major difference between BWI and DWI is the stop.
-Texas law does not require a game warden or aquatic police officer to have any articulate or specific reasonable suspicion or probable cause to stop a boat while operated on the waters of Texas; however, an officer must have specific and articulate reasonable suspicion and probable cause to stop a vehicle.
+The major difference between DWI and BWI in Texas is the water — just kidding, it’s the stop.
+Texas boating laws do not require a game warden or aquatic police officer to have any articulate or specific reasonable suspicion or probable cause to stop a boat operating on the waters of Texas.
+However, an officer must have specific and articulate reasonable suspicion and probable cause to stop a motor vehicle back on land.

 So the aquatic police, game wardens, and coast guard are able to stop your watercraft for whatever reason they see fit.
 This is supposedly to make everyone out on the water safer, but it functions as a way to put more people in jail more quickly.

 Similarly, the marine sobriety tests or “float tests” administered on the water also have the ultimate goal of putting you in jail.
 The ancient standardized field sobriety tests in Texas already pose a huge scientific problem in that none of them are designed to accurately measure blood alcohol level or sobriety — but the float tests pose even more of an issue.
 Why?